 Roughly two out of three people with small cell lung cancer have extensive disease when their cancer is first discovered.
 Small cell lung cancer is often staged in this way because it helps to separate patients who may benefit from more aggressive treatments — such as chemotherapy combined with radiation therapy — to try to cure the cancer.

 The system used to describe the growth and spread of non-small cell lung cancer (NSCLC) is based on three key pieces of information:

-- T indicates the size of the main (primary) tumor and whether it has grown into nearby areas.
+- T indicates the size of the main (primary) tumor and whether it has grown into nearby areas

 - N describes the spread of cancer to nearby lymph nodes

 Numbers or letters appear after T, N, and M to provide more details about each of these factors.
 The numbers 0 through 4 indicate increasing severity.
-The letter X means "cannot be assessed because the information is not available."
+The letter X means that it "cannot be assessed because the information is not available."

 The TNM staging system is complex and can be difficult to understand.
 If you have any questions about the stage of your cancer, ask your doctor to explain it to you.

 In choosing a treatment plan for small cell lung cancer, one of the most important factors is the stage of the cancer.
 Depending on the stage of the disease, the main treatment options for people with small cell lung cancer include the following:

 - Radiation therapy